juliette-grison/memoire-m1/README.md

 # Impact of the 1992 Cod Moratorium on Educational Attainment in the Province of Newfoundland and Labrador, Canada
-_Master's Thesis by Juliette GRISON_
+_First Year Master's Thesis by Juliette GRISON_

 ## Abstract
 The 1992 cod moratorium led to the largest mass layoff in Canadian history, displacing